tvadhisti/inventory_list/README.md

 On the first main page, I started by making a sidebar on the left.
 I added stuff like a logo, lines, and links for 'dashboard' and 'logout.'
 I put the 'logout' link at the very bottom by adding 'bottom:30' in its css.
 And I also added icon images for 'dashboard' and 'logout' in the sidebar.
 I positioned the sidebar in 2 out of 12 sections.
 On the right side, I began with a welcoming message when the user is logged in.
 Then, I displayed the number of items that are already saved, designing it with a blue card and centering the text.
 After that, there is a table for inventory that I had created, a button for creating a product that changed color when hovered to make it more interactive, and I displayed the user's last login session.
 I kept it simple for easy user understanding and used two different colors for the table to make it clearer.

 Styling the 'create_product' page was relatively brief.
-I added a navbar for the logo and the 'create_product' title using a card.
+I added a card for the form inputs and added the background using url from google

 Throughout this website styling, I frequently used cards to make things look better.